Russian ambassador's residence in Washington, D.C.

-The Russian ambassador's residence in Washington, D.C. historically known as the Mrs. George Pullman House, is located at 1125 16th Street Northwest, Washington, D.C. in the Downtown neighborhood.
-Until 1994, the building served as the Embassy of Russia (and Embassy of the Soviet Union).
+The Russian ambassador's residence in Washington, D.C. historically known as the Mrs. George Pullman House, is a Beaux-Arts building located at 1125 16th Street Northwest, Washington, D.C. in the Downtown neighborhood.
+Prior to becoming the Russian ambassador's residence, it served as the Russian Empire Embassy and then the Soviet Union Embassy until 1979 when the embassy began its transition to its current location on Wisconsin Avenue.